rthorst/dominionstats/README.rst

 I just want access to some data!
 ====
-Send me a mail and I'll see what I can do.
+Send (rrenaud@gmail.com) a mail and I'll see what I can do.

 Long, ardous but incredibly rewarding full setup
 ====